'Genshin Impact' revenues soar as China gaming goes global

 Its popularity comes even after Mihoyo, unhappy with Huawei's commission structure for sales on its app store, decided not to place its game there, a source said.

-"Genshin Impact" also landed as developers grappled with the impact of the COVID-19 pandemic, affecting release dates, and as gamers await the November launch of consoles from Sony Corp and Microsoft Corp .
+"Genshin Impact" also landed as developers grappled with the impact of the COVID-19 pandemic, affecting release dates, and as gamers await the November launch of consoles from Sony and Microsoft.

-(Reporting by Sam Nussey in Tokyo and Pei Li in Hong Kong; Editing by Gerry Doyle)